Insights

 1. Evaluate the terms and duration

-Understand the specifics of the tax abatement attached to the property.
+Understand the specifics of the incentive attached to the property.
 This includes knowing how long the abatement lasts and what obligations might fall on you once it expires.
 The duration of tax abatements can vary significantly.
 The terms can dictate both how long they last and any conditions tied to maintaining the abatement.

 2. Research the local market and economic conditions